 As an allotrope of oxygen, ozone is a strong oxidant with particularly active chemical properties, which is widely recognized as a highly effective disinfectant.
 Ozone can quickly kill bacteria and viruses in both air and water.
 Ozone can also kill bacteria or microorganisms that cause the generation of odors so as to achieve the effect of odor removal.
 Ozone is easy to decompose and cannot easily be stored.
 It will gradually decompose into oxygen at room temperature.
 So, when it is used, it needs to be generated and used on site.
-For more basic information about ozone, you can refer to our previous blog An Introduction to Ozone.
+For more basic information about ozone, you can refer to our previous blog An Introduction of Ozone.
 Ozongenerators are devices used to generate the gas ozone.

 Ozongenerators are widely used in disinfection and odor removal applications in home environment, commercial environment, ozone generation for industry use, processing and preservation of agricultural products, disinfection and sterilization in medical industry, sewage treatment, etc. Later, in this blog, we will give you a comprehensive introduction to several related aspects of ozongenerators which include Ozone Generation Methods, Feed Gas Options for Generation, Ozone Generation Quantity and Concentration, their Cooling Methods, their Key Components, Ozone Water Treatment, Product Quality and Price, etc. Hopefully, this blog can improve your understanding of ozone generating equipment.
 Now we will go through the details in the order that described above in the following.